Your basket is currently empty!

 In addition to searching for biomarkers, investigating genetic influences on neurodegenerative disorders has proven instrumental in developing novel therapies targeting specific disease mechanisms.

 For instance, studies have identified several genes associated with an increased risk of developing Alzheimer’s disease or Parkinson’s disease.
-Understanding how these genes interact with will pave the way for personalised medicine approaches tailored to individuals based on their unique genetic makeup and environmental exposures.
+Understanding how these genes interact with environmental factors will pave the way for personalised medicine approaches tailored to individuals based on their unique genetic makeup and environmental exposures.

 By combining cutting-edge brain imaging methods with interdisciplinary research on genetics and environmental factors, we will be better equipped not only to diagnose but also treat these devastating diseases more effectively, ultimately benefiting countless lives touched by neurodegeneration.